TownyAdvanced/FlagWar/README.md

 For anything more involved, you will need to fulfill the following requirements:
 - A [Java Development Kit][jdk], for Java SE 8 or higher
-- A competent dditor or an Integrated Development Environment (IDE)
+- A competent editor or an Integrated Development Environment (IDE)
     - Competent Editors:
       [Atom][atom], [Notepad++][npp], [Sublime Text][sublime], [Vim][vim], [Visual Studio Code][vscode]
     - Recommendable IDEs: [Apache NetBeans][netbeans], [Eclipse IDE][eclipse], [IntelliJ IDEA][idea]